 Centre members meet regularly, both informally, in semi-structured meetings (through research groups), and formally (through workshops, symposia and conferences organised by the centre and by members of the centre under other umbrellas).

-We have coffee in Gilmorehill daily at 11am, in Garscube on Wednesdays at 11am, and drinks in the pub after work every Friday night.
+We have coffee in the Graham Kerr Building daily at 11am, in the Boyd Orr Hub in the Wolfson Link Building on Fridays at 11am, and drinks in the Zoology Museum in Graham Kerr and then the pub after work on Fridays.

 Research group meetings

 We have regular research meetings as part of a variety of different sub-groups: